 Members in MMLab@NTU conduct research primarily in low-level vision, image and video understanding, creative content creation, 3D scene understanding and reconstruction.

 Our team is the first to introduce the use of deep neural networks to directly predict super-resolved images.
 Our journal paper on image super-resolution was selected as the `Most Popular Article' by IEEE Transactions on Pattern Analysis and Machine Intelligence in 2016.
-It remains as one of the top 10 articles to date.
-Popular image and video super-resolution methods developed by our team include SRCNN, ESRGAN, EDVR, GLEAN and BasicVSR.
+It remains as one of the top articles to date.
+Popular image and video super-resolution methods developed by our team include SRCNN, ESRGAN, EDVR, GLEAN, BasicVSR and CodeFormer.

 We research new methods for generating high-resolution, realistic and novel contents in images and videos.
 We are also interested in investigating fundamental concepts in generative models.
-Some of our works include scene deocclusion, video inpainting, image generation, and image manipulation.
+Some of our works include diffusion models, face generation and editing, high-resolution portrait video style transfer, video synthesis, human image generation, and style transfer.

 Image and Video Understanding